-1.1 Introduction: About the Gatehouse Awards Teaching English as a Foreign Language Qualification
+1.1 Introduction: About the Gatehouse Awards Teaching Other Subjects in English (CLIL) Qualification

-The Gatehouse Awards Teaching English as a Foreign Language (TEFL) qualification is designed to give candidates working or preparing to work in an educational setting the knowledge, skills and understanding to teach English as a foreign or additional language to Learners, in line with best practice.
+The Gatehouse Awards (GA) Teaching Other Subjects in English (CLIL) qualification is designed to give candidates working or preparing to work in an educational setting the knowledge, skills and understanding to teach English as a foreign or additional language alongside teaching other school subjects, in line with best practice.

-This specification covers the GA Level 3 Certificate in Teaching English as a Foreign Language (TEFL) (i-to-i).
+This specification covers the GA Level 5 Award Teaching Other Subjects in English (CLIL) Qualification.

-The qualification has been developed in association with the Teach and Travel Group Ltd under its 'i-to-i' brand and is aimed at meeting the needs of candidates and employers by underpinning high-quality courses with a regulated qualification.
+This qualification has been developed in association with the Teach and Travel Group Ltd under its 'i-to-i' brand and is aimed at meeting the needs of Candidates and employers by underpinning high-quality courses with regulated qualifications.